KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 ### 2.1 Definition

 > **Definition (Resonance):**
-> Resonance is the structured capacity for coherent motion across the Lattice.
+> Resonance is the structured capacity for motion across the Lattice.
 It is not physical energy, but the relational availability of traversal within structural space.
+Resonance occurs in two fundamental modes: **centropic resonance** (integrative) and **entropic resonance** (fragmentary).
+Both are lawful; both are real motion; neither is mere absence of the other.

 Resonance differs from physical energy in three fundamental ways: